RanwahSadik/AI-Medicine-Assistant/README.md

 ## 🎯 Project Goals
 The Smart Medicine Assistant aims to:

-- Simplify medication management for users, particularly seniors and those with chronic conditions
+- Simplify medication management for users, particularly seniors and those with chronic conditions.
-- Provide reliable health information through an accessible, conversational interface
+- Provide reliable health information through an accessible, conversational interface.
-- Reduce medication errors with image recognition and intelligent scheduling
+- Reduce medication errors with image recognition.
-- Improve document comprehension by enabling natural language interaction with medical documents
+- Improve document comprehension by enabling natural language interaction with medical documents.
-- Create an intuitive healthcare companion that integrates multiple tools in one unified interface
+- Create an intuitive healthcare companion that integrates multiple tools in one unified interface.

 ---